 WRONG!
-It’s the same as for a hotel: it varies from one place to another.
-Far from being reserved for the young, hostels are open to all ages.
+It’s the same as a hotel: it varies from one place to another.
+Far from being reserved to the young, hostels are open to all ages.
 Each hostel has its identity, just make sure to check for reviews before booking.
 I always had great experiences booking cheap hostels with Hostelworld: in Sozopol, at the seaside of Bulgaria, the manager prepared an awesome free breakfast and helped me find another place when I had to leave because I wanted to stay longer but they were packed.
-I also use Booking.com, which is a good alternative website to find an affordable place to stay when traveling with their large inventory of hostels.
+I also use Booking.com, which is a good alternative to find an affordable place to stay when traveling, with their large inventory of hostels.

 Hostels mainly offer dormitories with bunk beds, with between 4 and 10+ beds: usually, the bigger the room, the cheaper the price.
 If you do mind your privacy, some also provide small rooms.
 In any case, the facilities (bathroom, toilets, kitchen if there is one) are shared.